One of the most common things I hear from founders is:

 There are some key rules about one-question surveys that can help improve response rates and get accurate feedback:

-• The question must be very simple (if someone needs to read it twice, that’s bad)
+- The question must be simple (if someone needs to read it twice, that’s bad)

-• Ideally, they need to be embedded in the user experience (if you ask in a place that’s too far away, you might affect your results)
+- Ideally, they need to be embedded in the user experience (if you ask too far from where you’re asking, you might skew your results)

 They are so subtle that users won’t think twice.